Can Dogs Have Down Syndrome?

 Genes are a sequence of genetic code (DNA & RNA).
 The genetic code is actually carried in the chromosomes, which are part of the nucleus of each cell of the body.
 Humans typically have 23 pairs of chromosomes, while dogs have 39 pairs.

-If a problem develops with any gene, it can cause many types of medical issues.
+If a problem develops with any gene like a duplication, it can cause many types of medical issues.
 A genetic problem can develop from a mutation—a type of change that is not normal, but different than the original genetic coding.
 This permanent alteration can be good or bad; genetic mutations are sometimes beneficial, but sometimes not.

 Down Syndrome is caused by such a gene mutation.
-Humans born with this condition have an extra chromosome.
+Humans born with this condition have an extra chromosome and this extra copy of chromosome can affect physical features.
 This condition will last a person’s entire life and there’s currently no cure.

 According to the CDC, approximately one in every 700 babies in the U.S. is born with Down Syndrome, which is about 6,000 babies born each year in the U.S. This is the most common chromosomal condition in newborns in the United States.